deepconsc/Weakly-Supervised-Vaihingen/README.md

 # Weakly-Supervised-Vaihingen

 ### Sum up:
-Pix2Pix network with U^2-Net generator and Monocular Depth Estimation network output as fourth spatial dimension.
+Pix2Pix network with U^2-Net generator with encoder weak pretraining and Monocular Depth Estimation network output as fourth spatial dimension.

 ### This branch covers:
 - Random patch cropping function.
 Basically we take center coordinate with enough distance from corners and then expand